Can’t do A/B testing? Here is how you can still increase your store’s conversion rate

 A website design driving results usually includes a good ratio between content and blank spaces, round corners, big fonts and a clear call-to-action, differentiated from the rest of the content.

-The last step in the conversion process is confirming to users that they’ve made a good decision.
+The last step in increasing the conversion rate is confirming to users that they’ve made a good decision.
 Always make sure that after buying they reach a Thank You page, reminding them of the good reasons for buying the product.
 Even better, you can also offer them the possibility of giving feedback on the whole process, and thus make sure you interact with them.

 After all, conferring users the ability to become fully immersed and involved in the process of buying from your website, and feeling joyful at the same time is the best experience you can offer them.
+Always make sure to optimize your landing page for your audience.